tholok97/imt2007-project/README.md

 ## Introdution

 This is the repository we used to centralize our project work.
-It contains our LaTeX report, our Packet Tracer implementation, notes, and general artifacts from our project.
+It contains the LaTeX report, the Packet Tracer implementation, notes, and general artifacts from our project.
 As we used the repository in a kind of ad-hoc way, it is a little messy.

 Read [the report](./submitted_report.pdf) for a full discussion of our project.